worthingtonse/RAIDAX-AI-in-C/Client/README.md

 Within the Wallets folder there will be a folder with the same name as the wallet name.

-If there are not folders in the Wallet folder, then a folder named "Default" should be created with the following subfolders:
+If there are no folders in the Wallet folder, then a folder named "Default" should be created with the following subfolders:

 ```dos
 Wallets